funalab/FL2-Net/README.md

      * `cfg.DATASETS.RESOLUTION` : Specify microscopy resolution of x-, y-, and z-axis. (defalt=1.0:1.0:2.18)

    * model config  (e.g. `confs/model/base.yaml` / `confs/model/gru3.yaml`)

-   **NOTE**: The pair of image and ground truth must be the same name `T.tif` (T: zero-based temporal index composed of three digits).
-   **NOTE**: For time-series images, `confs/model/gru3.yaml` is recommended for higher performance.
-If you want to perform time-independent segmentation, `confs/model/base.yaml`, which offers a lighter model, is recommended.

 1. **Training**:
    Run the following command to train segmentation model on the datasets/input_example dataset.